-Considering that we will have lived in Northern Thailand for 100 days tomorrow, we thought we would share the details of our Chiang Mai budget with those considering beginning a similar life abroad.
-We live comfortably, but in no way has it been smooth sailing one hundred percent of the time.
-We have gone from making $15,000 a month in the United States to $1,500 (or ฿46,000 a month) in Chiang Mai.
-As you can imagine, the ninety percent drop in income has been quite the adjustment, but we feel that our quality of life is better, and we are happier because of it.
-Escaping your nine-to-five tends to have that effect!
+Considering that we will have lived in Northern Thailand for 100 days tomorrow, we thought we would share the details of our Chiang Mai budget with those who want a similar life abroad.
+We live comfortably, but in no way has it been smooth sailing the entire time.
+We have gone from making $15,000 per month in the United States to $1,500 per month (or 45,000฿) in Thailand.
+As you can imagine, the ninety percent drop in income has been quite the adjustment, but we feel that our quality of life is better and we are happier because of it.
 Remember this budget is for two adults, so if you are single count on spending considerably less while achieving comparable results.
 Let’s get down to business!

 Monthly Chiang Mai Budget Breakdown

-Our Chiang Mai budget allows us to live less than 1 km from the Old City in a newly built two bedroom, three full bathroom townhouse that we rent for 15,000 baht (less than $500) a month.
-Our master bedroom and guest bedroom both have air conditioners and en-suite bathrooms with hot showers.
+Our Chiang Mai budget allows us to live less than 1 km from the Old City in a newly built two bedroom, three full bathroom townhouse that we rent for 15,000 baht ($500 USD) per month.
+Our master bedroom and guest bedroom both have air conditioners and on-suite bathrooms with hot showers.
 We opted to use a fan in our downstairs living room.
-We have a western style kitchen with a counter top combination oven/microwave.
+We have a Western style kitchen with a dual convection oven/microwave.
 We also have one induction burner.
-We pay for government rate electricity, and our household water is taken care of by our landlord.
-We have a reverse osmosis water filtration machine (1 baht per liter) and laundry facility (30 baht per load) conveniently located a short walk down our quiet side street.
+We pay for government rate electricity (5 baht per unit), and our household water is taken care of by our landlord.
+We have a reverse osmosis water filtration machine (1 baht per 1.5 L) and laundry facility (30 baht per load) conveniently located a short walk down our quiet side street.

-The rest of the time we really love discovering great little hidden restaurants throughout the rest of Chiang Mai and spend anywhere from 150 to 600 baht per meal ($5 to $20), including a couple of beers.
-I was never a regular burger eater back home, but have found myself trying a new one about once a week for about 120 baht (about $4).
+The rest of the time we really love discovering great little hidden restaurants throughout the rest of Chiang Mai and spend anywhere from 150 to 600 baht per meal ($5 to $20 USD), including a couple of beers.
+I was never a regular burger eater back home, but have found myself trying a new one about once a week for about 120 baht ($4 USD).
 You would be surprised what you can find here living on a modest monthly Chiang Mai budget!

-We admit it, and we aren’t ashamed in the least bit about it, but we like to have a few beers and/or cocktails a couple of times a week.
+We admit it, and we aren’t ashamed in the least bit about it, but we like to have a few beers or cocktails a couple of times a week.
 Could we live cheaper if we didn’t?
 Absolutely, but we don’t see the fun in that.
 Usually after one of our $1 feasts we like to make our way to one of the nearby bars.
 Loco Elvis is a Tex-Mex place just north of Thapae Gate on the inside of the moat, and is where you can usually find us.
-Yes it is a little touristy, and no the drink prices aren’t the most competitive, but we still enjoy the lively atmosphere.
+Yes, it’s a little touristy, and no, the drink prices aren’t the most competitive, but we still enjoy the lively atmosphere.
 Plus, our good friend that we met on our honeymoon works there, and she spends a little time teaching us Thai every time we stop by.
-It is like getting beer and Thai lessons for 300 baht ($10) an hour which is very compatible with our monthly Chiang Mai budget.
+It’s like getting beer and Thai lessons for 300 baht ($10) an hour which is very compatible with our monthly Chiang Mai budget.
 Can’t beat that!

 We bought a brand new 2013 300cc Honda Forza (probably the largest scooter in Thailand) soon after we moved here.
-I fill up its 11.6 liter tank about twice a month for 350 baht ($11.50).
-Now that we live here, we wanted something that could easily carry our hauls from our local market and Tesco, or our bags for some possible road trips.
+We fill up its 11.6 liter tank about twice a month for 350 baht ($11.50 USD).
+Now that we live here, we wanted something that could easily carry our hauls from our local market and grocery store, or our bags for some possible road trips.

 Plus, I have some lower back issues and after renting a small 125cc motorbike I quickly realized I needed maximum surface area to distribute the weight of my big ass evenly.
-If you are over 6 feet tall and 200 plus pounds and have experienced a ride on a Honda Dream then you know what I am talking about.
+If you are over six feet tall and 200 plus pounds and have experienced a ride on a Honda Dream, then you know what I am talking about.
 More like a nightmare if you ask me.
-In addition to our motorbike we spend a couple hundred baht ($6 to $8) on tuk tuks throughout the course of a month.
+In addition to our motorbike, we spend a couple hundred baht ($6 to $8 USD) on tuk-tuks throughout the course of a month.

 We find most of the fresh food items that we need at our local markets, which are extremely affordable.
-Things like bread and yogurt can be bought at your nearest 7-11 or Tesco Express.
-For example, a packet of four yogurts costs about 50 baht ($1.60).
+Things like bread and yogurt can be bought at your nearest 7-Eleven or Tesco Express.
+For example, a packet of four yogurts costs about 50 baht ($1.60 USD).

 Always Chiang Mai budget friendly are the various spa services that scatter across the city.
-I get a haircut, shampoo (keeps the hair out of my motorbike helmet), and a head massage for 150 baht (about $5).
-From the signs we have seen women’s haircuts will run you anywhere from 350 to 1,000 baht.
-We spoil ourselves with a foot massage a few times a month, and both a one hour Thai massage or one hour foot massage will run you about 150 to 180 baht ($5 or $6).
+I get a haircut, shampoo (keeps the hair out of my motorbike helmet), and a head massage for 150 baht (about $5 USD).
+Women’s haircuts will run you anywhere from 350 to 1,000 baht.
+We spoil ourselves with a foot massage a few times a month, and both a one hour Thai massage or one hour foot massage will run you about 150 to 180 baht ($5 or $6 USD).

 What is there to do on a Chiang Mai budget?
 Just about anything.
-From whitewater rafting to go-kart racing to ziplining, but we are always up for going to the movies with our friends Jmayel and Sacha from 8 Miles From Home.
-We never spend more than 150 baht (only $5) per ticket.
-Oh, and the Major Cineplex at the Central Plaza Mall is nicer than ninety percent of movie theaters I have ever been to.
-To make the deal even sweeter, the snacks and drinks are pretty cheap too!
-Don’t worry, they offer a decent selection of movies with English tracks, but just make sure you buy your tickets for the new releases fast as they sell out early in the day…especially during weekends.
+From whitewater rafting to go-kart racing to ziplining, Chiang Mai is perfect for the outdoorsy type.
+There is also the Major Cineplex at the Central Plaza Mall, which costs 150 baht (only $5) per ticket on Wednesdays and is nicer than ninety percent of movie theaters we’ve been to.
+They offer a decent selection of movies with English tracks, but just make sure you buy your tickets for the new releases fast as they sell out early in the day, especially during weekends.
 If you get there too early, you can always grab some affordable (5 baht per piece), but tasty sushi in the food court.
 We love it.

-As you can see from our $1,500 a month Chiang Mai budget we have allowed ourselves to save approximately $300 a month ($3,600 per year) for an annual month long trip back to the United States to visit family, or as a safeguard in the case that an emergency comes up.
-Of course this will vary from month to month based on our lifestyle.
+As you can see from our $1,500 a month Chiang Mai budget we have allowed ourselves to save about $300 a month ($3,600 per year) for an annual month-long trip back to the United States to visit family, or as a safeguard in the case that an emergency comes up.
+Of course, this will vary from month to month based on our lifestyle.

 Not included in our Chiang Mai budget is the recent development of Angela securing a teaching position not far away from our neighborhood.
 Her salary will provide us with an additional $900 a month, which is an average teacher’s salary in Chiang Mai.
 She will work nine months out of the year, and we hope to save her entire salary for our future travels and to further cushion our nest egg.